maskalsaintek/riddlepedia-about.github.io/README.md

-# About Us

-Welcome to **Riddlepedia**!
+<p align="justify">Welcome to **Riddlepedia**!
 We are passionate about bringing together a community of riddle enthusiasts from all over the world.
-Our mission is to provide a fun and engaging platform where users can challenge their minds, share their creativity, and connect with others who love riddles as much as we do.
+Our mission is to provide a fun and engaging platform where users can challenge their minds, share their creativity, and connect with others who love riddles as much as we do.</p>

 ## Our Story

-Riddlepedia was founded by a group of friends who share a deep love for puzzles and riddles.
+<p align="justify">Riddlepedia was founded by a group of friends who share a deep love for puzzles and riddles.
 We noticed that there wasn't a dedicated platform for riddle lovers to create, share, and solve riddles in a community-driven environment.
-That's when we decided to create Riddlepedia - a place where everyone can enjoy the thrill of solving riddles and the joy of crafting their own.
+That's when we decided to create Riddlepedia - a place where everyone can enjoy the thrill of solving riddles and the joy of crafting their own.</p>

 ## Our Mission